Clearbit vs Apollo

 ZoomInfo Lite is a permanent free tier with 10 monthly export credits, access to the B2B database, CRM enrichment, the Chrome extension, and WebSights Lite.

 A 7-day free trial provides broader access.
-ZoomInfo is premium-priced, but enterprise buyers evaluate it against documented outcomes: Seismic's 11.5 hours saved per seller per week, Snowflake's 200% higher conversion rates, and Thomson Reuters' 40% increase in closed-won deals.
+ZoomInfo is premium-priced, but enterprise buyers evaluate it against documented outcomes: Seismic's 11.5 hours saved per seller per week, Snowflake's 90% higher opportunity open rates, and Thomson Reuters' 40% increase in closed-won deals.

 The pricing reflects positioning.
 Clearbit optimizes for HubSpot customers who already pay for the CRM.
 Apollo targets budget-conscious teams who want a lot in one tool.
 ZoomInfo targets organizations where the ROI of better data and intelligence justifies the investment.